zacyang/zacyang.github.io/_posts/2020-05-23-what-makes-a-good-engineer.markdown

 #### A typical problem solving process
 1. Understanding of the problem domain
-2. Search for existing solution
+2. Search for existing solutions
-3. When no existing solution exists, some hyposthis would be formed (logical reasonning)
+3. When no existing solution exists, some hypophyses would be formed (logical reasonning)
 4. Then amoung those newly formed hypophyses, you need to pick one or some most likely to sucess (least effort law, which requires ability to caculate the likelyhood roughly in your mind)
-5. After that, we need to find associted data to fill in the gap, this requires the ability of abstract thinking and logical reasonning
+5. After that, we need to find associated data to fill in the gap, this requires the ability of abstract thinking and logical reasonning
-6. After a prototype is created, we need to verify the consistent with the solution and the expected result, this could drive the requirement of more data to do furth assement
+6. After a prototype is created, we need to verify the deviation with the solution and the expected result, this could drive the requirement of more data to do furth assement
 7. Should more data is needed, we need start searching for data fits the requirment (Pattern matching)

 ## Summary